5 Ways to Relax & Sleep Better

 - Lay in your bed, with your hand on your belly

-- Breathe in deeply through your nose.
-You should feel your hand rise
+- Breathe in deeply through your nose, feeling your hand rise

 - Hold your breath for a few seconds, and then exhale slowly

-To enhance the meditative effect, you could play some classical or nature music, whilst focusing intensely on the feel of your body and the breath.
+To enhance the meditative effect, you could play some classical music or sounds from nature, all whilst focusing intensely on how your body feels as it is breathing.

 Another great option is to use a guided meditation app such as Headspace, which uses deep breathing as its central focus.